-In this example we will create the Workflow manually.
+In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the workflow, our next step is to create a session task for our mapping.

-Step 4(a): Create Session for Stored procedure Transformation in Informatica
+Create Session for Stored procedure Transformation in Informatica

-There are two types of sessions in informatica:
+There are two types of sessions:

-For this example we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+For this Informatica Stored Procedure Transformation example, we created a Non-reusable Session.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-Within the mappings tab, we have to configure the Source, and Target Connections.
+Within the mappings tab, we have to configure the Source and Target Connections.
 First, let us configure the source connections by clicking on the SQ_SPSource source present in the Sources folder.

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, click on the Arrow button beside the Relational type.
+And use the Connection variable that we created in our previous step i.e., $Source

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

-Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+Now, Let me start the Informatica Stored Procedure Transformation Workflow.
+To do so, navigate to the Workflows menu and select the Start Workflow option.